 He was a shining star.
 A professional at work.
 A witty, outrageous ham in his personal life.
 Someone you could have a serious conversation with, and someone who was light-hearted and free-spirited.
 I didn’t really know him too well outside of work, but I remember once he told me he thought we could have been really good friends, and I was glad he said that, because I thought the same.

 Goodbye Lee.
 You were one of a kind.
 I’ll see you on the other side.

 Hall and Oates’ “Abandoned Lunchonette” is one of my all-time favorite albums.
-It takes me back to high school, when a roommate of mine used play it all the time.
-(I went to boarding school my last two years of high school, that’s why I had a roommate.)
-Anyway, the opening track “When the Morning Comes” is about John Oates being stood up by a girl, so he goes and writes a song about it.
+It takes me back to high school, when a friend of mine used play it all the time.
+The opening track “When the Morning Comes” is about John Oates being stood up by a girl, so he goes and writes a song about it.
 It’s a bright, bouncy song, that doesn’t feel like it’s about being sad and rejected but more about, well being alright.

 “Just in passing, I’m not asking that you be anyone but you

 When you come home, try to come home alone

 Now I’m out in the cold and I’m getting old